 Caridon Property Ltd v Monty Shooltz.
 Central London County Court.
 2 February 2018 (See judgement here).

-This was an appeal to a circuit judge of a first instance decision of District Judge Bloom.
-The circuit judge was HHJ Jan Luba QC (a very experienced housing lawyer and an author of the LAG Housing Law Caselaw books amongst others).
+The circuit judge was HHJ Jan Luba QC (an experienced housing lawyer and an author of the LAG Housing Law Caselaw books amongst others).

 Section 21A of the Housing Act 1988 (as amended by the Deregulation Act 2015) provides that for tenancies granted after 01 October 2015, a Section 21 Notice cannot be validly served on the tenant if the landlord is in breach of a “prescribed requirement”.